 - Government and other authorities and regulatory agencies: Government and regulatory agencies control organizations and ensure that they comply with the rules and regulations.

 The key task in business is taking decisions and every role calls for decision making.
-Higher the hierarchy, the bigger the impact of decisions.
+The higher the hierarchy, the bigger the impact of decisions.
 The availability of reliable information, especially of the monetary kind, is inevitable for efficient decision-making.
 You need financial literacy to be a better decision-maker.
-Following are the important reasons that state why you should have basic knowledge of finance:
+The following are the important reasons that state why you should have basic knowledge of finance: